 MindEd for Families is a website full of advice about young people’s mental health, which was created by experts and parents together.

-NELFT provides all age eating disorder services and child and adolescent (that’s up to age 18) mental health services for people living in Kent and Medway.
+NELFT provides all age eating disorder services and child and adolescent (up to age 18) mental health services for people living in Kent and Medway.
 You can find out more about these services on the NELFT website.

-If you live in Kent, it’s called the Kent Children and Young People's Mental Health Service.
+If you live in Kent, it’s the Kent Children and Young People's Mental Health Service.